-- .1 IMO organs are the Council and committees of the Organization specified in Article 11 of the IMO Convention, including their subsidiary bodies. - .2 Strategic Plan is the Strategic Plan for the Organization for a six-year period as adopted by the Assembly, which includes key strategic directions to enable IMO to achieve its mission objectives. - .3 High-level Action Plan is the High-level Action Plan of the Organization and the biennium's priorities, as adopted by the Assembly, which enables the Organization to effectively address strategic directives, identifies high-level actions necessary to achieve the IMO objectives and priorities over a biennium and provides the linkage between the Organization's strategy, the work of the various IMO organs and the biennial results-based budget. - .4 Output is an item in the High-level Action Plan to be delivered by one or more IMO organs during the current biennium or accepted for a subsequent biennium. - .5 Agenda is a list of outputs for discussion at a particular session. - .6 Biennial agenda is a list of outputs to be delivered by an IMO organ during a biennium. - .7 Post-biennial agenda is a list of outputs accepted by the Council or committees in one biennium that are to be delivered or initiated in the next biennium.
+- .1 IMO organs are the Council and committees of the Organization specified in Article 11 of the IMO Convention, including their subsidiary bodies. - .2 Strategic Plan is the Strategic Plan for the Organization for a six-year period as adopted by the Assembly, which includes key strategic directions to enable IMO to achieve its mission. - .3 Output is an item to be delivered by one or more IMO organs during the current biennium or accepted for a subsequent biennium. - .4 Agenda is a list of outputs for discussion at a particular session. - .5 Biennial agenda is a list of outputs to be delivered by an IMO organ during a biennium. - .6 Post-biennial agenda is a list of outputs accepted by the Council or committees in one biennium that are to be delivered or initiated in the next biennium.